-Robert was educated at J J Taylor’s school in Nottingham, before moving to William Broadbent’s academy in Warrington, and completed his education at Edinburgh University from 1813 – 1814.
+Robert was educated at J J Taylor’s school in Nottingham, before moving to William Broadbent’s academy in Warrington.
+He completed his education at Edinburgh University from 1813 – 1814.
 These institutions offered a Non-conformist education at a time when entry to the English universities was exclusive to members of the Church of England, the Greg's being Unitarians.

-In 1815, Robert started his travels around Europe, beginning with the Iberian Peninsula where he helped to wind up the affairs of S Greg & Co in Cadiz.
+In 1815, Robert started his travels around Europe, beginning with the Iberian Peninsula, where he helped to wind up the affairs of S Greg & Co in Cadiz.
 In 1817, he travelled through France, Germany, Austria, Switzerland, Italy, Greece, Turkey and North Africa.

-Robert entered his father’s business as a junior partner in 1817, the first of the four brothers to do so.
+Robert entered his father’s business as a junior partner in 1817; the first of the four brothers to do so.
 His relationship with Samuel was tense, with constant arguments about the management of the mill.
 When Samuel died in 1834, he became the figurehead of the firm, remaining at Quarry Bank whilst his brothers managed the other mills in the enterprise.

-Robert introduced weaving to Quarry Bank Mill in 1838, and continued to expand the Mill with a new steam engine and boiler houses, a cloth warehouse, the gas retort house and the weaving sheds.
-During the 1840’s, the family enterprise suffered from crises as two of Robert’s brothers encountered problems and had retired from the firm by 1850 with the sale of one of the mills.
+Robert introduced weaving to Quarry Bank Mill in 1838 and continued to expand the Mill with a new steam engine and boiler houses, a cloth warehouse, the gas retort house and the weaving sheds.
+During the 1840’s, the family enterprise suffered from crises, as two of Robert’s brothers encountered problems and had retired from the firm by 1850 with the sale of one of the mills.

 Robert retired from Quarry Bank in 1870, and passed on the management to his son, Edward Hyde Greg, who had been a junior partner since 1850.
 Robert died in 1875 having ensured that Quarry Bank would live on after his death under his son Edward.